|Tuition fee type||Cost (per annum)|

 The Unit acts as a link between you and a large number of organisations that take part in our annual employers’ day and get involved in employer interest/support groups.
 Activities like these give you the best possible chance of securing a placement and making useful contacts for your future employment.

 You will be appointed a Personal Tutor when you are inducted onto the course.
 They will be responsible for assisting you and providing guidance and care on academic and pastoral matters and also on the development of your Personal Development Plans (PDP’s) which form an integral part of your programme and development.

 In addition each member of staff has surgery hours which allow you to 'drop in' to discuss academic issues on a one to one basis.

-This BSc Quantity Surveying course focuses on the factors that affect the procurement and construction of a building or structure over its complete life cycle, with particular emphasis on the economic, legal, financial and managerial considerations of the construction process.
+This part-time BSc Quantity Surveying course focuses on the factors that affect the procurement and construction of a building or structure over its complete life cycle, with particular emphasis on the economic, legal, financial and managerial considerations of the construction process.